Public AmenitiesBins, bus shelters, benches etc

 Our staff are very happy to help if you have something to report, or a general enquiry, about these public-realm features, and will usually know where to refer your enquiry if it proves not to be a Town Council matter.

-Our Town Ranger is often to be seen out-and-about the town, inspecting and otherwise generally looking after these features, and will happily try to answer any questions if you bump into him.
+Our Town Ranger is often to be seen out and about in the town, inspecting and otherwise generally looking after these features, and will happily try to answer any questions if you bump into him.